Understand Hypertrophy: The Best Rep Range To Build Muscle

 • 12-15+ reps with light weight: the "endurance" rep range, often used by people doing sports

-In this article we will explain why they all allow you to build muscle and we will talk about their pros and cons.
+We will explain why they all allow you to build muscle, and we will talk about their pros and cons.

 Here's a strength workout, which primarily focuses on the 1-6 rep range.